-Because of the amount of people wanting to do this hike, the Peruvian government has restricted the availability of the Inca Trail in order to protect the path.
-500 people are now allowed on the trail per day, this includes about 180 tourists and the rest is staff (guides, cooks, porters).
-Now if you would like to do the hike, you will need to see the Inca Trail available and book your trail as soon as possible.
+As loads of people like to do this hike, the Peruvian government has restricted the availability of the Inca Trail in order to protect the path.
+Now, 500 people are allowed on the trail per day including approx. 180 tourists and the rest represent the staff (Guides, Cooks, Porters).
+If you would like to hike it, you need to check the number of spots of the Inca Trail available and book your trail as soon as possible.

-Due to these restrictions, in order to avoid disappointment we advise you to make your booking more than 3 months in advance if you want to go between October to January and at least 6 months between the months of March to September, as this is the high season and permits are sold out quickly.
+Due to these restrictions, we advise you to book it at least 3 months in advance if you like to go between October in January to avoid disappointment.
+In case, you prefer to trek it between the months of March and September, you should do booking more than 6 months beforehand, as this period falls to the so-called high tourist season and permits sold out quickly.

-One of the main highlights along the trail is the ancient system of settlements made in granite rock by the Incas, like Wiñay Wayna and Phuyupatamarca, immersed in irresisitible natural surroundings.
-Scores of orchid species, multicolored birds, and dreamlike countryside provide the perfect scene for a path that all trekking fans should experience.
+One of the main highlights along the trail is the ancient system of settlements made in granite rock by the Incas, like Wiñay Wayna and Phuyupatamarca, immersed in irresistible natural surroundings.
+Scores of orchid species, multicolored birds, and dreamlike countryside provide the perfect scene for a path that all trekking fans would love to experience.

-The total distance of the route is about 44km, it begins at km82 in Pisqacucho.
-After your briefing you begin your trek by crossing a bridge (the checking point), then walk along the left side through a tranquil eucalyptus garden.
+The total distance of the route is about 44 km, starting at km 82 in Pisqacucho.
+After your briefing, you begin the trek by crossing a bridge (the checking point) to later walk along its left shore through a peaceful eucalyptus garden.

-Sayaqmarka is a location brimming with enigma and enchantment; the rough distance from Runkuraqay is about 5km.
-It takes about 2 hours.
-This site covers over 3,600 meters above sea level.
-There’s a wonderful trail and a tunnel traversing across the site.
-We camp at Chaquicocha.
+Sayaqmarka is a location brimming with mysteries and enchantment.
+Its rough distance from Runkuraqay is about 5 km taking about 2 hours.
+This site is located over 3,600 meters above sea level.
+There are a wonderful trail and a tunnel traversing across the site.
+This night, we camp at Chaquicocha.

-On this day the trekking distance is 12km and it takes about 7-8 hours of hiking.
+The trekking distance of the whole day is 12 km and it takes about 7-8 hours of hiking.

-The third day is shorter, only 5km.
+The third day is shorter, only 5 km.
 We walk past beautiful subtropical vegetation and great archaeological sites.
-We get over the Phuyupatamarca Pass and just behind it are the Phuyupatamarca ruins which are better preserved than the ones we have seen up to now.
-A few km’s down a steep descent and via a cloud forest takes us to the last campsite at Wiñay Wayna Visitor’s center where you can purchase food and drink and use the restrooms.
+We get over the Phuyupatamarca Pass and just behind it, there are the Phuyupatamarca ruins that are better preserved than the ones we have seen up to now.
+A few kilometres down is a steep descent taking us via a cloud forest to the last campsite at Wiñay Wayna Visitor’s Centre where you can purchase food and beverage as well as use restrooms.

-If you go straight from the town of Machu Picchu (Aguas Calientes), its only 2km from Puente Ruinas station to Machu Picchu.
-It takes about 20 minutes to go down a narrow path which runs side-by-side to the rail line.
+If you go straight from the town of Aguas Calientes, it is only 2 km from the Puente Ruinas station to Machu Picchu.
+It takes about 20 minutes to go down a narrow path, which runs side-by-side to the rail line.